The need for a bypass around Hertford was first discussed in the 1980s.

 In February 2019, Hertford Town Council voiced its opposition to a bypass following a meeting of the Development & Leisure Committee, saying that the council "has no enthusiasm for a bypass of Hertford, and cannot support the provision of a Hertford bypass at present due to the lack of detailed information that would enable the matter to be considered properly.".

 (Picture shows Hertingfordbury bypass just west of Hertford, close to where any future Hertford bypass may intersect.)

-This article was last update on 30th October 2016.
+This article was last updated on 27th April 2019.